 - Feeling helpless or hopeless

 FAQQ: What is the most common mental illness?
-A: Depression, a mood disorder that affects 300 million people worldwide.
+A: Depression, a mood disorder that affects 300 million people worldwide, is the single most common mental illness.
+Anxiety disorders are more prevalent overall.

 Psychological difficulties increase the risk of troubled relationships with family and friends.
 (3) Interpersonal conflict can be caused by irritability and mood swings, or feelings such as fear and anger.
 Other cognitive signs associated with mental health issues include worry, confusion, memory loss, and intrusive thoughts.